Mount Hope, New South Wales: The Royal Hotel

 The Royal Hotel is a survivor from the heyday of Mount Hope.
 The Royal Hotel was one of four hotels granted licenses during 1881 as the New Mount Hope Copper Mining Company built infrastructure, installed machinery and commenced mining and smelting operations at Mount Hope.
 The first of the licensed premises was the Mount Hope Hotel in March 1881, followed by William Clark’s Royal Hotel (July), Thomas Saunders’ Albion Hotel (August) and John Lees’ Commercial Hotel (November 1881).
 In September 1882 a license was granted to James Lyell for the Great Central Hotel at South Mount Hope.
 William and Sarah Clark and family had been living in the Mount Hope district since about 1876.
 Clark was also an owner of a store at Mount Hope township.

 During the period 1898 to 1905 Louis Mozzini, previously from Hillston, became the licensee of the Royal Hotel.
 William Clark resumed as licensee of the hotel from July 1905.

 William Clark died in February 1910 at Waverley in Sydney.
 His widow Sarah Clark took over the license of the Royal Hotel at Mount Hope after his death.
 In July 1912 the license was transferred from Sarah Clark to her son, William Frederick Clark.
 The correspondent made the comment: “We wish the new proprietor luck in his undertaking and hope that business in Mount Hope will soon liven up so as to compensate all business people for their endurance”.
 In about 1917 the Clark family sold the Royal Hotel to B. A. Davis.

 In 1930 the Royal Hotel was owned by John Swasbrick (Snr.) and the licensee was Mrs. W. Davis.
 In December 1930 a fire destroyed the Royal Hotel.
 At the subsequent inquiry by the Coroner it was pointed out that “although the building was constructed chiefly of concrete and iron with an absolute minimum of wood, the building was on fire throughout its length and breadth in an incredibly short space of time, the fire spreading rapidly even against the wind”.
 The inquiry revealed that “the owner was not in embarrassed circumstances, although the licensee was” and returned an open verdict regarding the origin of the fire.

 In June 1933 John Swasbrick died at his residence, the Royal Hotel, aged 79 years.
 At the time of his death Swasbrick was the owner and licensee of the hotel.

-The Royal Hotel at Mount Hope offers cold drinks and hot beverages.
-It serves counter meals and snacks and has accommodation facilities, but fuel is no longer available at the hotel.
 The Royal claims to have the only concrete bar in New South Wales.